kescobo/kescobo/README.md

 ## Hi there 👋

-I am a Senior Research Scientist in the Klepac-Ceraj lab at Wellesley College.
+I am an Assistant Professor at Tufts Medical Center.
 I study the human microbiome 💩 🚽 and its effect on brain 🧠 development in kids 👶.
 Feel free to [be in touch](https://blog.bonham.ch/contact/)!

-I also write open-source software for the [julia programming language](http://julialang.org/).
+I also write open-source software for the [julia programming language](http://julialang.org/) and host a podcast about the immune system called [Audiommunity](https://audiommunity.org).

 - 🔭 I’m currently working on tools for analyzing spatial transcriptomics data and graph representations of gut microbiome data